adrn/gala/docs/conventions.rst

 Energy and momentum
 ===================

-The `gary` documentation and functions often refer to energy and angular momentum and the respective quantities *per unit mass* interchangibly.
+The `gala` documentation and functions often refer to energy and angular momentum and the respective quantities *per unit mass* interchangibly.
 Unless otherwise specified, all such quantities -- e.g., energy, angular momentum, momenta, conjugate momenta -- are in fact used and returned *per unit mass*.